Zio Johno's Italian Story

 At Zio Johno’s, the shelves are lined with containers filled with spices without labels.
 The secret to his success is downstairs, where he mixes the spices and makes the dough for his bread.
 The bread, sauce, and pasta are made fresh daily.
 When customers ask what he puts in the bread and his famous sauce, he says, “Sorry I cannot tell you that”, with a smile.

 The secret to success is “The Hometown Taste of Italy”: Providing quality food at low prices, fresh bread, sauce and pasta, everyday.
 Johno uses 100 percent real meats, cheeses, and vegetables.
 Nothing is artificial.
 As for low prices, a half-gallon spaghetti and a loaf of garlic bread for four, about $11.00.

 People tell Johno that they like his restaurants because there is nothing pretentious about them.
 They don’t make a lot of noise.
 Johno says, “We simply crank out great, reasonable priced Italian food everyday.
 We even deliver to your door.”

-Check out one of the seven Zio Johno’s Spaghetti House restaurants in Cedar Rapids, Marion, Iowa City, North Liberty, or Anamosa to experience “The Hometown Taste of Italy”.
+Check out one of the seven Zio Johno’s Spaghetti House restaurants in Cedar Rapids, Marion, Iowa City, or North Liberty to experience “The Hometown Taste of Italy”.